 Vaccine accountability reports must be current.
 Providers that fail to submit vaccine accountability reports will not be shipped vaccine until all accountability reports have been received by the IIP.
+Accountability includes entering all doses of vaccine supplied by the IIP into IRIS within 45 days of administration.
 Providers needing assistance with accountability reports should contact the IIP at (208) 334-5931 or (800) 554-2922.